Table of Contents

 - 2 Important Warning Video

 - 4 Amputation Risks Higher in Patients on Invokana

 - 7 Invokana Lawsuits, MDL, and Class Action Information

 - 8 How We Can Help

 Popular Diabetes Medication Invokana Linked to Amputations, and Other Severe Injuries

 Invokana, canagliflozin, is prescribed to millions of patients across the globe, earning drug maker Johnson & Johnson about $1.3 billion in 2015.
-Despite how popular the medication is, patients are suffering serious adverse events, leg, foot, and toe amputations and other serious injuries.
-In fact, within two years of being approved for the U.S. market as a treatment for Type 2 Diabetes, the U.S. Food and Drug Administration began logging serious adverse events in patients who were prescribed the medication.
+Despite how popular the medication is, patients are suffering serious adverse events, including foot, and toe and leg amputations and other serious injuries.
+In fact, within two years of being approved for the U.S. market to treat Type 2 Diabetes, the U.S. Food and Drug Administration began logging serious adverse events in diabetics who were taking Invokana.
 These adverse events include loss of body parts and potentially fatal side effects.